Solve speed questions easily

 The only speed formula you’ll need

-Let’s look at each ingredient of this formula:
+Let’s look at each ingredient of these formulas:

 Speed Questions in Math Paper 1